justeuer/SoPro_NLPwithNN/README.md

-# Proto-Word Reconstruction with Recurrent Neural Networks
+# Proto-Word Reconstruction with RNNs